nitinc4/FitTrack/README.md

-This is a MERN stack web application which brings all your fitness needs into a single app, it gathers your fitness data such as step count, calorie cout, average heart rate, sleep data from your smart watch or any google fit comatible device [for it to work as intended please install google fit on your phone prior to logging in].
+This is a MERN stack web application which brings all your fitness needs into a single app.
+It gathers your fitness data such as step count, calorie count, average heart rate, and sleep data from your smart watch or any Google Fit-compatible device.
+To ensure this app works as intended, please install Google Fit on your phone before logging in.

 This app also contains a calorie tracker so you can keep track of your calorie intake and follow a diet plan to best fit your fitness needs, a built-in calorie finder finds nutritional information for the food consumed either a picture of the food or the name can be used to fetch the nutritional values.